 mysterious, iconographic hybrids of an emerging language.
 Worm-like creatures with millipede-like legs

 coexist with 10-inch phosphorescent mantises that glow with green light.
 Blind

-spiders the size of my hand make clicking sounds as they traverse the walls of
+spiders the size of his hand make clicking sounds as they traverse the walls of

 the silent tunnels.

-My dreams, which I document in sketchbooks, are
+His dreams, which he documents in sketchbooks, are

-All of my underground sites are transformed into one world – one
+harbingers of where he needs to explore next.
+All of his underground sites are transformed into one world – one

 cosmology – on a threshold where the seen and the unseen co-exist.
 Time is elastic, continuous and circular.

-This is my preferred world, the shadow world of memory, time and dreams.
+This is his preferred world, the shadow world of memory, time and dreams.